hep-gc/cloudscheduler/web_tests/README.md

 ## Selenium-Behave Notes

-[Behave](https://github.com/behave/behave) is an external gherkin language (similar to Cucumber) for Python tests.
+[Behave](https://github.com/behave/behave) is an external Gherkin language (similar to Cucumber) for Python tests.
 This implementation of it uses Selenium (above) to drive the browser.

-The test files for Selenium and Behave can be found [here](/web_tests/selenium-behave/features/sample-test.feature) (for the feature/gherkin file) and [here](/web_tests/selenium-behave/features/steps/sample-test.py) (for the Python implementation of the gherkin steps).
+The test files for Selenium and Behave can be found [here](/web_tests/selenium-behave/features/sample-test.feature) (for the feature/Gherkin file), [here](/web_tests/selenium-behave/features/steps/sample-test.py) (for the Python implementation of the Gherkin steps), and [here](/web_tests/selenium-behave/features/environment.py) (for the setup/teardown hooks).
+The associated run command is `behave`, run in the `selenium-behave` directory.

 ### Benefits

 Aside from the Selenium install, the Behave install is fairly minimal - you only need to run `pip install behave`.

 Behave creates incredibly readable tests - the feature files are written in nearly plain English, and the step files are broken down into short functions that, by necessity, have a plain English description of what they do attached to them.
+The step files are also, like the majority of the codebase, written in Python.
+Behave was my personal favourite of the three frameworks to write tests in.

 Behave's design encourages, at least from my experience, the compartmentalization of tests and the sectioning off of commonly used steps to be reused.
 This is because it by design, splits tests into a string of small functions that often can be reused, especially in the setup steps.